How to use Weave with PII data

 print(f"Redacted text:\n\t{cleaned_text}")

-Our next method involves complete removal of PII data using Presidio.
-This approach redacts PII and replaces it with a placeholder representing the PII type.
+The next method involves complete removal of PII data using Microsoft Presidio.
+Presidio redacts PII and replaces it with a placeholder representing the PII type.
+For example, Presidio replaces Alex

 .